mihrbnn/Food-Restaurant-Template/README.md

 ##### Hello Everyone!

 This is my first project with HTML-CSS and Bootstrap.
-The orginal design belongs to Khai Tawng.
+The original design belongs to Khai Tawng.